yatharthsameer/AlmaTask/Docs/DESIGN.md

 ## System Architecture

 ### Overview
-The Lead Management System is designed as a FastAPI-based REST API that handles lead submissions, email notifications, and lead management.
+This Lead Management System is designed as a FastAPI-based REST API that handles lead submissions, email notifications, and lead management.
 The system follows a modular architecture with clear separation of concerns.

+### Assumption
+We consider for simplicity we have only 1 attorney, and he handles the leads.
+The system is designed to be scalable and can be extended to support multiple attorneys and teams.

 ### Components

 1. **API Layer (`main.py`)**
    - Handles HTTP requests and responses